LKremer/scbs/docs/tutorial.md

 # Tutorial

-## Summary of a typical `scbs` workflow
+## Usage principles

+`scbs` provides a number of subcommands.
+To view the available subcommands, simply install `scbs` and then type `scbs --help` (or just `scbs`) in your terminal.
+Similarly, you can use `scbs [subcommand] --help` to learn about each subcommand and their arguments.
+For example, use `scbs prepare --help` to learn how to use the `prepare` subcommand.

+A typical `scbs` workflow consists of the following steps which will be explained in the course of this tutorial:
-1. use `scbs prepare` to store sc-methylation data in an efficient format
+1. use `scbs prepare` to store single-cell methylation data in an efficient format
-2. use `scbs scan` to discover methylation-variable regions in the genome, or provide your own regions of interest
+2. use `scbs scan` to discover methylation-variable regions in the genome, or alternatively provide your own regions of interest
 3. use `scbs matrix` to receive a matrix analogous to the count matrix in scRNA-seq
 4. use the matrix for downstream analysis such as dimensionality reduction and clustering